cerndb/storage-api/README.md

 featuring SSO/Shibboleth config and proper virtual environment handling is available in `templates/storage-api.conf`.
 For more information, see [the mod_wsgi documentation on the subject][mod-wsgi-venv].

+To combine https access with Single Sign On a Shibboleth & Apache setup is required.
+The setup steps are quite well described by [Alex Pearce article][ap-flask-sso], especially targeting a CERN environment.

 ## Documentation